John Ketcham (Indiana surveyor): Native fighting

-However, Ketcham's wife begged him not to go with them as did his children.
+However, Ketcham's wife begged him not to go with them like his children.
 When they had gotten a mile or so away, the Native Americans said they would go no farther as it would make the white men mad.

-So they returned to Ketcham's place to find his wife and children had vanished.
-They had expected an ambush from the Natives and had hid in the forest.
+So they returned to Ketcham's place to find his wife; the children had vanished.
+They had expected an ambush from the Natives and hid in the forest.

-About 10 days afterward, there came two Natives with white flags and a note from the Delaware tribe that the trouble had been caused by the Kickapoo tribe, and was not the Delaware.
+About 10 days later, there came two natives with white flags and a note from the Delaware tribe that the trouble had been caused by the Kickapoo tribe, and was not the Delaware.
 Supposedly the two Delaware messengers stayed on in the fort working for the white men after the peaceful settlement.

-There were nearly 70 families in the forts at that time, but, after several violent encounters with disgruntled Native Americans, about 50 families left and went back to Kentucky to safer territory.
+There were nearly 70 families in the forts at that time, but after several violent encounters with disgruntled Native Americans, about 50 families left and went back to Kentucky for safer territory.
 The remaining settlers were determined not to leave and had built blockhouses for protection.

-Once, upon discovering some Native Americans attempting to steal horses, the settlers gave pursuit and John Ketcham, while directing the chase, was shot.
+Once, upon discovering some Native Americans attempting to steal horses, the settlers gave pursuit to John Ketcham while directing the chase when shot.
 Shortly after this episode, he enlisted for two years in the territory militia.

-He fought under General John Tipton and participated in many conflicts with the Natives, including the one on Tipton's Island, which got its name from the Natives fight there with Tipton's men.
+He fought under General John Tipton and participated in many conflicts with the Natives including the one on Tipton's Island, which got its name from the Natives who fight there with Tipton's men.
 Ketcham murdered and scalped a Native American on his first trip out.
 He was carried on the muster roll as First Sergeant.

 He wrote that on one campaign he was away from home for 88 days and lived on a week's simple rations.
 He was a ranger in the militia and received a dollar a day in pay, "sustaining himself" as he put it, which meant finding his own food and clothes.
 After General Tipton's rough treatment of the Native Americans at the battle of Tipton's Island, Ketcham wrote the Native Americans retreated and were more wary of the invaders.

 Two humorous tales he told about his service concerned fording a creek on horseback.
 The creek was flooded and difficult to cross.
 He and his friend's horses became mired and stuck fast in the mud.
 The friend, Jack Storm, had his name attached to the creek and it remains so to this day as Jack's Defeat in Monroe County.